-1.1 Accumulating Sick Leave Credit
+1.1.
+Accumulating Sick Leave Credit

-- 1.1.1 A regular full-time employee receives one day (8 hours) for each contract month. - 1.1.2 Credit vests at the beginning of employment and annually and the beginning of the contract year. - 1.1.3 A new Employee is credited one day for each month remaining in the contract year. - 1.1.4 An employee on Leave of Absence (LOA) shall not vest in additional sick leave until returning to work. - 1.1.5 An employee returning from LOA shall vest one day of sick leave per month for the months remaining in the contract year. - 1.1.6 Employees must be employed one half the working days of the first month of employment or the first month the employee returns to work to receive a sick leave day for that month. - 1.1.7 Unused and unpaid sick leave accumulated in another school district who is a member of TRS shall be transferable (with limitations) when the employment from that school district to this District is without a break, other than for District out-of- school days.
+- 1.1.1.
+A regular full-time employee receives one day (8 hours) for each contract month. - 1.1.2.
+Credit vests at the beginning of employment and annually at the beginning of the contract year.
+12-month employees receive their annual days on July 1 each year, 10-month employees receive their annual days on August 1 each year. - 1.1.3.
+A new Employee is credited one day for each month remaining in the contract year. - 1.1.4.
+An employee on Leave of Absence (LOA) shall not vest in additional sick leave until returning to work. - 1.1.5.
+An employee returning from LOA shall vest one day of sick leave per month for the months remaining in the contract year. - 1.1.6.
+Employees must be employed one half the working days of the first month of employment or the first month the employee returns to work to receive a sick leave day for that month. - 1.1.7.
+Unused and unpaid sick leave accumulated in another school district who is a member of TRS shall be transferable (with limitations) when the employment from that school district to this District is without a break, other than for District out-of- school days.

-1.2 Using Sick Leave
+1.2.
+Using Sick Leave

-- 1.2.1 Sick leave may be used because of personal illness, doctor and dental appointments or illness or for bereavement as a result of a death in the immediate family.
-The employee may use sick leave in hourly increments upon written request and approval of the appropriate administrator. - 1.2.2 Employees may take sick leave for the adoption of a child - 1.2.2.1 Up to 20 days of accumulated sick leave may be taken when adopting a pre-school child.
+- 1.2.1.
+Sick leave may be used because of personal illness, doctor and dental appointments or illness or for bereavement as a result of a death in the immediate family.
+The employee may use sick leave in hourly increments upon written request and approval of the appropriate administrator. - 1.2.2.
+Employees may take sick leave for the adoption of a child - 1.2.2.1.
+Up to 20 days of accumulated sick leave may be taken when adopting a pre-school child. - 1.2.2.2.
+When adopting a school age child a parent may be allowed up to two (2) days of accumulated sick leave. - 1.2.2.3.
+If both adopting parents are employed by the District they may have the 20 days or 2 days leave period on a co-operative basis, however, only one parent may be absent at a time. - 1.2.3.
+The employee must notify the appropriate supervisor as soon as possible but no later than the beginning of the workday when the employee will be absent.
+(Campuses and departments will develop and communicate rules and regulations for reporting absences.) - 1.2.4.
+The employee will be paid the employee's regular rate of pay for each approved sick leave hour taken by the employee. - 1.2.5.
+One hour of sick leave will be deducted for each hour the employee is on approved leave.
+An absence of a full work day results in 8 hours of sick leave deducted from the employee's balance.

-- 1.2.2.2 When adopting a school age child a parent may be allowed up to two (2) days of accumulated sick leave. - 1.2.2.3 If both adopting parents are employed by the District they may have the 20 days or 2 days leave period on a cooperative basis, however, only one parent may be absent at a time. - 1.2.3 The employee must notify the appropriate supervisor as soon as possible but no later than the beginning of the workday when the employee will be absent.
-(Campuses and departments will develop and communicate rules and regulations for reporting absences.) - 1.2.4 The employee will be paid the employee's regular rate of pay for each approved sick leave hour taken by the employee. - 1.2.5 One hour of sick leave will be deducted for each hour the employee is on approved leave.
-An absence of a full work day results in 8 hours of sick leave deducted from the employee's balance. - 1.2.6 Pregnancy, miscarriage, childbirth and recovery will be treated as any other illness. - 1.2.7 Coordinated benefits may be available through the Family & Medical Leave Act. - 1.2.8 Sick leave for bereavement of other than immediate family members is limited to two (2) days per occurrence and four (4) days per school year.
+- 1.2.6.
+Pregnancy, miscarriage, childbirth and recovery will be treated as any other illness. - 1.2.7.
+Coordinated benefits may be available through the Family & Medical Leave Act. - 1.2.8.
+Sick leave for bereavement of other than immediate family members is limited to two (2) days per occurrence and four (4) days per school year.

-1.3 After Sick Leave Use
+1.3.
+After Sick Leave Use